mklimek1/my-docs/day.md

 # What does your day as an open-source writer look like?

 A typical day for a technical writer working for open-source projects can vary widely depending on the project's size, stage of development, and the writer's specific role within the project.
-However, there are some general tasks and responsibilities that a technical writer may undertake on a typical day.
+Here are some daily activities typical for technical writers:

-In the morning, a technical writer may start by reviewing any updates to the project's codebase or documentation repository to identify any changes that may require documentation updates.
-They may collaborate with other contributors, such as developers or designers, to ensure that the documentation is up to date and reflects the latest changes.
-The writer may also work on creating new documentation or updating existing one based on feedback from users or the community.
+- Reviewing any updates to the project's codebase or documentation repository to identify any changes that may require documentation updates
+- Collaborating with other contributors, such as developers or designers, to ensure that the documentation is up to date and reflects the latest changes
+- Creating new documentation or updating existing one based on feedback from users or the community

-Throughout the day, a technical writer may communicate with various stakeholders, such as developers, designers, and project managers, to obtain information about the project's goals and requirements.
-They may also engage with the community by responding to questions or comments on the project's forums, chat rooms, or other communication channels.
+- Engaging with the community by responding to questions or comments on the project's forums, chat rooms, or other communication channels

-A technical writer may spend some time researching and experimenting with new tools or technologies to improve the quality and effectiveness of the project's documentation.
-They may also participate in meetings or discussions related to project planning or development, providing insights into documentation requirements or suggesting ways to improve the documentation process.
+- Researching and experimenting with new tools or technologies to improve the quality and effectiveness of the project's documentation
+- Participating in meetings or discussions related to project planning or development, providing insights into documentation requirements or suggesting ways to improve the documentation process

 Overall, a technical writer working for open-source projects should be prepared to wear multiple hats, work independently, and adapt to changing requirements and priorities.
 The ability to communicate effectively, collaborate with others, and manage time and priorities is crucial to success in this role.